hackthedev/dSync/README.md

 ## Emitting global events

-You can easily listen for events like in the following example and catch the response too.
+You can easily emit events to all known peers with the following example:

 ```js
 sync.emit("ping", { hello: "A and C" }, {